ktorio/ktor-documentation/topics/azure-app-service.md

 }

 // Disable the `jar` task that Azure Plugin would normally run
-// to deploy the archive created by the `farJar` task instead tasks.named("jar") {
+// to deploy the archive created by the `fatJar` task instead tasks.named("jar") {
     enabled = false
 }